-The BBR HiAm CONA Pin Connector is the perfect blend of strength and beauty, while at the same time it extends the inherent benefits of the BBR HiAm CONA family.
-The BBR HiAm CONA Pin Connector is a beneficial solution for stay cable structures where it is necessary to simplify the end connection detail or to have a certain rotational capability along a specific axis.
+The BBR® HiAm CONA Fixed or Adjustable Pin Connector is the perfect blend of strength and beauty, while at the same time it extends the inherent benefits of the BBR HiAm® CONA® family.
+The BBR HiAm CONA Pin Connector is ideally used when it is necessary to simplify the end connection details or there is a desire for the stay cables to feature either single- or double-end fork connectors, with an advanced corrosion protection system and a superior axial and bending fatigue resistance.